kulkarniadithya/ODAO/README.md

 The original dataset can be found in the data/original_data folder.

 <h3> Pre-processing </h3>
-Data pre-processing includes three steps:
+Data pre-processing includes four steps:
 <ul>
 <li>Format Data: The original file is processed and stored in a dictionary.
 Run pre-processing/format_data.py to perform this step.</li>